Overview & What you’ll get

 Along with the Warm Home Discount and Cold Weather Payment you could be entitled to up to £850 per year.
 If you qualify but don’t get paid automatically, you’ll need to make a claim.
 Any money you get won’t affect your other benefits.

-The minimum age to qualify for the 2023 Winter Fuel Allowance will change next year.
+The minimum age to qualify for the 2024-5 Winter Fuel Payment will change next year.

 2 What You’ll Get

 How much you get depends on your circumstances during the qualifying week.
 The qualifying week for winter 2023-24 is 18 to 24 September 2023.
 Any money you get is tax-free and won’t affect your other benefits.